-Course Title of the Course Learning Outcomes(CLO) PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 Code Course CLO1: Students would know the basics of electronics elements, their functionality and applications.
+Course Title of the Course Learning Outcomes(CLOs) PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 Code Course CLO1: Define vector space, subspace, basis, dimension and spanning set of a vector space.
+L Engineering CLO2: Compute eigen values, eigenvectors, inverse and rank of matrices.
+M AML5101 Mathematics - I CLO3: Explain geometry of a complex plane and state properties of analytic functions.
+L CLO4: Skilled to calculate the Taylor and Laurent series of a function of complex variable about a given point.
+M M Basics of CLO1: Students would know the basics of electronics elements, their functionality and applications.
 They would be able to perceive the concept of logic gates and integrated circuits in electronics.
-H М CLO2: Skilled to interpret the characteristics of various types of diodes and transistors to describe the operation of related circuits for evolving engineering solutions. Η ECL5101 Basics of Electronics Engineering CLO3: Students would be able to apply fundamental principles of electronics together with analytic tools to evaluate and describe physical situations appropriate to address a scientific problem. М Н CLO4: Students would possess a skill to explore physical systems by setting up experiments, collecting and analysing data, identifying sources of uncertainty, and interpreting their results in terms of the fundamental principles and concepts of electronics. М Н CLO5: Skilled to apply fundamental principles of electronics together with analytic tools М М ECP1101 Basics of Electronics Engineering Lab CLO1: After completing the course, students would know the basics of electronics elements, their functionality and applications and would be able to design basic electronics projects.
-H М Н
+L ECL5101 Electronics Engineering CLO2: Skilled to interpret the characteristics of various types of diodes and transistors to describe the operation of related circuits for evolving engineering solutions.
+L CLO3: Students would be able to apply fundamental principles of M L electronics together with analytic tools to evaluate and describe physical situations appropriate to address a scientific problem.
+CLO4: Students would possess a skill to explore physical systems by setting up experiments, collecting and analysing data, identifying sources of uncertainty, and interpreting their results in terms of the fundamental principles and concepts of electronics. М CLO5: Skilled to apply fundamental principles of electronics together with analytic tools М M CLO1: After completing the course, students would know the basics of electronics elements, their functionality and applications and would be able to design basic electronics projects.
+M ECP1101 Basics of Electronics Engineering Lab CLO2: They would be able to analyze and characterize the electronic circuits and have basic understanding for their implementation.
+L L CLO3: They would possess a skill to perceive the concept of logic gates like XOR and X-NOR and integrated circuits in electronics.
+L CLO4 Skill of explaining the basics of electronics fundamentals L L